ustcfd/PoseLLaVA/README.md

 ## Acknowledgments

 The project is based on
-- [lmms-finetune](https://github.com/zjysteven/lmms-finetune): A minimal codebase for finetuning large multimodal models.
+- [lmms-finetune](https://github.com/zjysteven/lmms-finetune): a minimal codebase for finetuning large multimodal models.
 - [PoseGPT](https://github.com/yfeng95/PoseGPT): a Multi-modal LLM to understand and reason about 3D Human poses.
-- [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT): An amazing open-source project of LMM.
+- [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT): an amazing open-source project of LMM.